bralax/ShotPut/README.md

 * `@endpoint` - The address of this endpoint.
 See point 2 under Limitations to see when this is required
 * `@type` - The type of endpoint this is.
 The type should be in all-caps.
 This parameter is currently unused but in the future will used when specifying an endpoint outside of Limitation 1.
 * `@authenticated` - A tag indicating that you need to be logged in to access this endpoint.
 Has no parameters.
+* `@group {group}` - The group that this endpoint belongs to.
+Will be used when organizing the HTML documentation.
+Defaults to a value of `Endpoint`
 * `@queryParam` - A query parameter that the system requests.
 Should be in the format `@queryParam {parameter} {type} [Required] {description}`
 * `@pathParam` - A path parameter that the system requests.
 Currently all path parameters are required.
 Should be in the format `@pathParam {parameter} {type} {description}`
 * `@formParam` - A form parameter that the system requests.
 Form parameters have the ability to be "leveled".
 See section below on Objects and Arrays for how this works.
 Should be in the format `@formParam {parameter} {type} [Required] {description}`